bcoe/DoloresLabsTechTalk/README.markdown

 _Background Pages_

 * One background page runs for your extension.
-* Is the only place where XHR requests to the server can originate from.
+* It can make XHR requests to the endpoints specified in the manifest.

 _Context Menus_